mpv-player/mpv/DOCS/man/vo.rst

         visible portion of the video, so you can't have subtitles exist in the black margins below a video (for example).

+        .. warning:: This mangles colors in an incorrect way, but is on the other hand needed if an icc-profile is used.

     ``alpha=<blend|yes|no>``
         Decides what to do if the input has an alpha component (default: blend).